waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

   * NB: the origin above is the alias name and can be named differently.
   * When pushing with alias, use <b> git push origin master </b>

+  # 10. Pulling or Cloning ( remote to local)
+    Pulling/cloning is used when you want to modify your GitHub repository using Git.
+It ensures that your local and remote codes are synced.